evmts/tevm-monorepo/tevm/docs/vm/interfaces/RunBlockOpts.md

 Additionally it is possible to pass in a specific TD value to support live-Merge-HF transitions.
 Note that this should only be needed in very rare and specific scenarios.

-Default: `false` (HF is set to whatever default HF is set by the [Common](../../common/type-aliases/Common.md) instance)
+Default: `false` (HF is set to whatever default HF is set by the Common instance)

 #### Defined in

-packages/vm/types/utils/types.d.ts:258
+packages/vm/types/utils/RunBlockOpts.d.ts:66

 ***